vuepress/core/docs/guide/migration.md

 You need to set the path to the local theme explicitly via [theme](../reference/config.md#theme) option.

+### Markdown slot Change

+Markdown slot is no longer supported.

 ### Plugin API Change

 - `plugins`: removed